Ruksana-capgemini/ThirstyApplication/README.md

 # ThirstyApplication
-It is a salesforce developed application to help customers and support,manage their issue and resolve them
+It is a salesforce developed application to help customers and support,manage their issue and resolve them. for ur information.